SerhiiCho/goodbye-html/README.md

     <a href="https://github.com/SerhiiCho/goodbye-html/blob/master/LICENSE.md"><img alt="GitHub" src="https://img.shields.io/github/license/SerhiiCho/goodbye-html"></a>
 </p>

-A very simple package for separating php logic from HTML or any other text.
+A very simple package for separating PHP logic from HTML or any other text.
 It allows you to insert **variables**, **if/else statements**, **loops** and **ternary operators** into any text file and dynamically get parsed content of this file.
 It is useful in things like WordPress plugins and themes.
 If you need to create a WordPress shortcode, and you want to keep your HTML separate from PHP.

 ## Supported PHP versions
+- ✅ 8.1
 - ✅ 8.2

 ## Usage